nicole-m-martin/portfolio/README.md

 - Can not get images to render from data file.
 Will come back to portfolio page.
 - Working on Contact Form.
+- Contact form rendered with React-Hook-Form and EmailJS
+- Some styling added